Climate sensitivity

-Background
+There are two main kinds of climate sensitivity: the transient climate response is the initial rise in global temperature when CO_{2} levels double, and the equilibrium climate sensitivity is the larger long-term temperature increase after the planet adjusts to the doubling.
+Climate sensitivity is estimated by several methods: looking directly at temperature and greenhouse gas concentrations since the Industrial Revolution began around the 1750s, using indirect measurements from the Earth's distant past, and simulating the climate.

+Fundamentals

-The rate at which energy reaches Earth as sunlight and leaves Earth as heat radiation to space must balance, or the total amount of heat energy on the planet at any one time will rise or fall, which results in a planet that is warmer or cooler overall.
-A driver of an imbalance between the rates of incoming and outgoing radiation energy is called radiative forcing.
+The rate at which energy reaches Earth (as sunlight) and leaves Earth (as heat radiation to space) must balance, or the planet will get warmer or cooler.
+An imbalance between incoming and outgoing radiation energy is called radiative forcing.
 A warmer planet radiates heat to space faster and so a new balance is eventually reached, with a higher temperature and stored energy content.
 However, the warming of the planet also has knock-on effects, which create further warming in an exacerbating feedback loop.
 Climate sensitivity is a measure of how much temperature change a given amount of radiative forcing will cause.
-The conceptual framework is similar to that applied to evaluating the influences of economic externalities.

 Radiative forcing

 Radiative forcings are generally quantified as Watts per square meter (W/m2) and averaged over Earth's uppermost surface defined as the top of the atmosphere.
 The magnitude of a forcing is specific to the physical driver and is defined relative to an accompanying time span of interest for its application.
 In the context of a contribution to long-term climate sensitivity from 1750 to 2020, the 50% increase in atmospheric CO_{2} is characterized by a forcing of about +2.1 W/m2.
 In the context of shorter-term contributions to Earth's energy imbalance (i.e. its heating/cooling rate), time intervals of interest may be as short as the interval between measurement or simulation data samplings, and are thus likely to be accompanied by smaller forcing values.
 Forcings from such investigations have also been analyzed and reported at decadal time scales.

 Radiative forcing leads to long-term changes in global temperature.
 A number of factors contribute radiative forcing: increased downwelling radiation from the greenhouse effect, variability in solar radiation from changes in planetary orbit, changes in solar irradiance, direct and indirect effects caused by aerosols (for example changes in albedo from cloud cover), and changes in land use (deforestation or the loss of reflective ice cover).
 In contemporary research, radiative forcing by greenhouse gases is well understood.
 As of 2019, large uncertainties remain for aerosols.